Dragontail and Colchuck

-Well after an amazing winter for climbing the seasons have now officially changed and it is now springtime in the Cascades.
+Well after an amazing winter for climbing, it is now springtime in the Cascades.
 Traditionally this is the start of snow-climbing season here although this snow-climbing season started much earlier due to a much warmer than usual winter.
 The weather window was set and the weather on the Eastern side the Cascades were going to be better than the western side of the Cascades.
 I was flirting with the idea of redoing Eldorado but after looking at the weather I decided to join on in a trip with Dave (mtn.climber) and his son.

 The Trip Up Colchuck Lake